|| Print ||

 The Kresge Foundation offered the Cascade Healthcare Community, the nonprofit parent of St. Charles Medical Center, a $600,000 challenge grant if the medical center raises $10 million by Dec.
 31. The three-year campaign, part of a $128 million investment in facilities, technology and equipment, has raised nearly $8 million so far.
 Imminent completion of an emergency room expansion in Bend and expansion of the Redmond hospital this October will help address the area’s booming population.
 In two years, the Bend facilities will also include a 30-bed rehabilitation unit to serve stroke, brain injury and major trauma patients.

-BY JASON E. KAPLAN
+BY KIM MOORE | PHOTOS BY JASON E. KAPLAN

-Wednesday, June 17, 2015
+Wednesday, June 24, 2015

 Wednesday, July 01, 2015

 There are more than 10 million former military members working in the United States.

 The Big One serves as an allegory for Portland, a city that earns plaudits for lifestyle and amenities but whose infrastructure is, literally, crumbling.

 Thursday, July 09, 2015

 The sweltering weather didn't keep the crowds away.
 Although the numbers were down slightly from last year, the Oregon Food Bank raised $850,636 to fight hunger.
 About 80,000 people attended despite temperatures in the upper 90s.